 God has given each Christian two vitally important gifts.
 The first is the gift of faith in Jesus Christ, his work of redemption, and thus forgiveness of sin.
 The second is the gift of one or more special abilities, which are to be used for the purpose of unifying the body of Christ and for the growth of God's Kingdom.
 These abilitiess are called spiritual gifts.
-Full article can be viewed and printed with Word or PDF formats at the links located at the bottom of this article.
+Full article can be viewed and printed with Word or PDF formats at the links located at the bottom of this page.

 Like other presents, it is impossible to fully appreciate and make use of our spiritual gifts until they have been opened.
 This tool will help you begin to open your spiritual gifts by guiding you through the following three activities: